stats9/regression/README.md

-### My Github repository
+### regression repository
- i share my R codes in this repository i hope so that anyone can use it
+#### I created this repository to share my code on specific regressions and graphing them here.